learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ### Creating Dummy Variables

 Another way to transform categorical variables is through using on-hot encoding or "dummy variables".
 The idea is to convert each category into anew column, and assign a 1 or 0 to the column.
-There are several libraries that support one-hot encoding, we'll cover 2 here:
+There are several libraries that support one-hot encoding, let's take a look at two:

 ```python